My annual post in response to the people asking me “What are you talking about at DragonCon this year?”

 But over in the Hilton are a handful of tracks for a different kind of fan… those who want to build science fiction, not just read about it.
 The Space and Science tracks (joined by Skeptics, EFF, and Podcasting) are almost a con-within-a-con.
 A few hundred people spend their entire weekend in the Hilton, only adventuring out to the other hotels for a quick whirl through the exhibition halls and to stare dumbfounded at the hall costumes.

-(Note for DragonCon veterans: we’ve outgrown the second floor, and Space Track is now on the third floor of the Hilton, on the opposite side of the atrium!)
+(Note for DragonCon veterans: we’ve outgrown the third floor space, and Space Track is now back on the second floor of the Hilton, on the opposite side of the atrium from previous years!)

 These tracks don’t get handed many Guest passes.
 And the ones they do get, they like to reserve for luminaries like NASA astronauts and DARPA program managers and genetic engineers.